wh-alice/mig_visualstudio/vs/test_notintoc/how-to--submit-a-bug-using-microsoft-test-manager.md

 ---
-title: "How to: Submit a Bug Using Microsoft Test Manager | testtitle" ms.custom: "" ms.date: "09/28/2016"
+title: "How to: Submit a Bug Using Microsoft Test Manager" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
-ms.prod: "visual-studio-tfs-dev14"